JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-9-orange-sky.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 9: Orange Sky"
-summary = "Transcript of scene 9 of the movie Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 9 of the movie Ghost in the Shell 2: Innocence.
 Great scenery in this scene." draft = false comments = true date = "2006-08-19T15:06:00-05:00"